 9. Embed an audio player on each podcast page

 I’ve seen quite a few payer options here.
-There’s the audio player that comes with Libsyn, which looks like this:
+The audio player comes with Libsyn, which looks like this:

 10. Allow for easy social sharing on each podcast page

-11. Use images on your episode landing pages
+11. Use images or videos on your episode landing pages

-You probably already know that the human brain processes image 60,000 times faster than text, and that means visitors will see the image and colors you use on your landing page BEFORE the text.
-In fact, there’s a great infographic here about how powerful imagery is:
+You probably already know that the human brain processes image 60,000 times faster than text, meaning visitors will see the image and colors you use on your landing page BEFORE the text.
+There’s a great infographic here about how powerful imagery is:

-If you have a photo of your guest, that’s an obvious add as well as maybe the cover of their book they are promoting (if relevant) or a visual related to a resource they are sharing.
+We recommend adding photos of your guest, maybe the cover of the book they are promoting or a visual related to a resource they are sharing.

 12. Ensure that your website has a fast page load speed